hitesh1705/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+insecure.ts is vulnerable to privilege escalation due to insecure authentication and authorization checks.
+It relies solely on user-provided IDs and roles without verifying the authenticity of the user.

 2. Briefly explain how a malicious attacker can exploit them.

+attacker can exploit this vulnerability by sending a POST request with a different user ID and role, such as userId = 1 & newRole = admin, to escalate their privileges and gain unauthorized access to administrative functions.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?

+secure.ts prevents privilege escalation by implementing session-based authentication and authorization.
+It verifies the logged-in user's session and ensures that only users with the 'admin' role can update roles.